Definition and explanation

 (ii).
 When preferred stock is issued at par:

 (2) Above par:

 When stock is issued at a price higher than its par value, it is said to have been issued above par.
-When stock is issued above par, the cash account is debited with the total amount of cash received, capital stock account is credited with the total par value of shares issued and an account known as “additional paid-in capital” or “capital in excess of par” is credited with the difference between cash received and the par value of shares issued.
+When stock is issued above par, the cash account is debited with the total amount of cash received, the capital stock account is credited with the total par value of shares issued, and an account known as “additional paid-in capital” or “capital in excess of par” is credited with the difference between cash received and the par value of shares issued.
 This can be summarized in the form of the following journal entry: